 No accommodation - Early bird: $95 / Full rate: $120

-Travel subsidies for students are available - please complete the registration process for more details
+Travel subsidies for CMFnz student members are available - please contact firstname.lastname@example.org for an application form

 Including shared bunk room accommodation - Early bird: $295 / Full rate $330

 No accommodation - Early bird: $195 / Full rate $230

 All package rates include full access to CMFnz Reflect 2020 from Friday at 7pm until 1pm on Sunday.

 Breakfast, lunch and dinner is provided on the Saturday; breakfast and lunch is included on the Sunday - note that Friday dinner is not provided, and your own Friday dinner arrangements will need to be made.
 Special dietary needs can be catered for.

 If you choose a package with accommodation included, a fitted sheet, pillow and pillow slip are provided for you.
 You can choose 'linen' as an extra when registering to have full bedding and a towel provided (for $22.75), or you will need to bring your own sleeping bag/duvet and towel with you.